 – It’s wide enough.
 I didn’t roll or slide off of it at all and I even slept at a slight down hill angle Saturday night.
 I do use a quilt so those in a full sleeping bag may or may not have sliding issues.
 Quilters are good to go!

 – It did NOT deflate.
 And if it did, it was not noticeable at all.
 I was kept off the ground all night long and I am rejoicing.
 I have always had to wake up grumpy and re-inflate my pad in the middle of the night.
 Not anymore.

 – It is ONLY $80.
 Best bang for your buck.

 – The only downfall, in my opinion is it takes more breaths and more time to fill than most pads I’ve used.
 However, with how thick it is fully inflated – that’s a sacrifice I’m willing to make.

 This pad SAVED MY SLEEP!
 I am so excited to use it more.
 You just don’t even know.
 While we are taking our camper cross country for 18 days, we will have 5 nights where we will be sleeping in a tent – 2 at Onion Valley and 3 on the Mt.
 Whitney trail, so comfort is very important.
 I am ordering B an Altos this weekend.

 Thank you Teton for your ingenuity and your ability to make quality items at affordable prices!!!

-Category: gear review, UncategorizedTags: adventure, backpacking, backpacking gear, camping, epic social adventures, gear forward, gear review, hike, hiking, missouri, nature, opt outside, optoutside, outdoors, review, summer, Teton sports, travel, vacation, weekend, weekend warriors
+Category: Gear and Product Reviews, UncategorizedTags: adventure, backpacking, backpacking gear, camping, epic social adventures, Gear and Product Reviews, gear forward, hike, hiking, missouri, nature, opt outside, optoutside, outdoors, review, summer, Teton sports, travel, vacation, weekend, weekend warriors